att/rcloud/doc/1.8/guidoc/doc.md

 </div>

-# User Guide; Latest Version: v1.6
+# User Guide; Latest Version: v1.8

-Created 2016-07-18.
+Created 2017-06-12.
 The **User Manual** contains an in-depth description of all the features in the RCloud Graphic User Interface (GUI).
 RCloud documentation is currently maintained by [Spencer Seidel](http://www.spencerseidel.com) on a voluntary basis.

+Note that v1.8 of this user guide incorporates changes made in the v1.7 release.

 <a name="gettingstarted"></a>